WHO IS THE HELPLINE FOR?

 A Call For Change is based on the conviction that no one should ever harm an intimate partner, and that equity, respect and safety are fundamental to every relationship.

-A Call For Change is a transformative justice accountability and change innovation that recognizes and supports the humanity in all people.
+A Call For Change is a transformative justice accountability and change innovation that recognizes the humanity in all people.

 We are part of a broad national movement that seeks to increase non-criminal responses to intimate partner violence through the creation of community-based restorative practice.